Kattafuah/brokencrystals/README.md

 ## Creating a Jenkins Pipeline for SonarQube Scanning

 **1.** Provision an amazon linux t2.large ec2 instance and assign ssm role.
-Ensure your instance security group has the necessary inbound rules to allow for access via ports 9090,  ...etc.
+Ensure your instance security group has the necessary inbound rules to allow for access via ports 9090, 9000 etc.

 **2.** Connect to your instance via session manager on the console.